Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * Provide history information (in terms of <i>\::Generated(), \::Modified()</i> and <i>\::IsDeleted()</i>)
 BP uses the DS prepared by *BOPAlgo_PaveFiller* described at chapter 5 as input data.
 BP is implemented in the following classes:
-* *BOPAlgo_Builder* - for the General Fuse Algorithm (GFA).
+* *BOPAlgo_Builder* - for the General Fuse operator  (GFA).
-* *BOPAlgo_BOP* - for the Boolean Operation Algorithm (BOA).
+* *BOPAlgo_BOP* - for the Boolean Operation operator   (BOA).
+* *BOPAlgo_Section* - for the Section operator  (SA).

 @figure{/user_guides/boolean_operations/images/operations_image020.svg, "Diagram for BP classes"}

-The class *BOPAlgo_Algo* provides the base interface for all algorithms:
-* Error status;
-* Warning status;
-* Checking data;
-* Checking the result;
-* Memory allocator.
 The class *BOPAlgo_BuilderShape* provides the interface for algorithms that have:
 * A Shape as the result;
 * History information (in terms of <i>\::Generated(), \::Modified()</i> and <i>\::IsDeleted()).</i>

 @section occt_algorithms_7	General Fuse Algorithm
 @subsection occt_algorithms_7_1	Arguments
 The arguments of the algorithm are shapes (in terms of *TopoDS_Shape*).
-The main requirements for the arguments are described in @ref occt_algorithms_4_1 "Algorithms" chapter.
+The main requirements for the arguments are described in @ref occt_algorithms_4 "Data Structure" chapter.

 @subsection occt_algorithms_7_2	Results

 During the operation argument *Si* can be split into several parts *Si1, Si2… Si1NbSp*, where *NbSp* is the number of parts.
 The set <i>(Si1, Si2… Si1NbSp)</i> is an image of argument *Si*.
-* The result of the General Fuse (GF) operation is a compound.
-Each sub-shape of the compound (resulting shape) corresponds to the certain argument shape S1, S2…Sn and has shared sub-shapes in accordance with interferences between the arguments.
+* The result of the General Fuse operation is a compound.
+Each sub-shape of the compound corresponds to the certain argument shape S1, S2…Sn and has shared sub-shapes in accordance with interferences between the arguments.
 * For the arguments of the type EDGE, FACE, SOLID the result contains split parts of the argument.
 * For the arguments of the type WIRE, SHELL, COMPSOLID, COMPOUND the result contains the image of the shape of the corresponding type (i.e. WIRE, SHELL, COMPSOLID or COMPOUND).
 The types of resulting shapes depend on the type of the corresponding argument participating in the operation.
 See the table below: